-Members of Athens City Council voted unanimously Tuesday night on the first reading of an amendment to an ordinance that would re-zone an area of the Far East Side.
+Members of Athens City Council voted Tuesday night to amend an ordinance that would re-zone an area of the Far East Side.

-Councilmember Michele Papai (D-3rd Ward) says the amendment allows owners of five undeveloped parcels to maintain the current zoning, allowing them to build duplexes in the future.
+Michele Papai, who represents the Third Ward, says the amendment allows owners of undeveloped parcels to maintain the current zoning, allowing them to build duplexes in the future.

 If the ordinance passes, the remainder of the area between East State Street and Jacobs Street will be zoned for single-family homes.

 The folks who live there have asked for the zoning change to prevent new duplexes, or two-family homes, from being built.